pawanpatidar-gsits/Melanoma-skin-cancer-detection/README.md

 - The project drew insights from various sources to develop an effective CNN model.

 ## Contact
-Created by [] - feel free to contact me!
+Created by  [@pawanpatidar-gsits] - feel free to contact me!